 Our clients are central to everything we do.
 Becoming involved with the criminal justice system can happen for a number of reasons, but what ever the reason, this can be a scary and daunting time, whether it’s the first time or not.
-Lincolnshire Action Trust offers a range of services and advice for those going through the court process, in prison, about to be released or serving a sentence in the community.
+Lincolnshire Action Trust delivers a range of support services and advice for those entering the criminal justice system via Police custody suites, going through the court process, in prison, about to be released or serving a sentence in the community.
 These services include:

 What to expect at Court